Anu26092002/WP2miniproject/README.md

   - To run the application for development,

-    - then run `npm start` in the client folder to start the app
+    - then run `npm start` in the client folder to start the frontend
+    - for backend you need to have Xampp in your system and make the databases accordingly.

 - Open [localhost:3000](localhost:3000) in the browser